Skip to content

 What Is the Gut-Brain Axis?

-This communication mainly occurs through a special nerve called the vagus nerve, which runs from your brain to your stomach and intestines.
+• Vagus nerve: A special nerve which runs from your brain to your stomach and intestines.

-That’s why gut health is so important; not just for your digestion, but for your overall mood, focus, and even how you handle stress.
+This bidirectional relationship highlights why gut health is so important; not just for your digestion, but for your overall mood, focus, and even how you handle stress.

-Gut Microbiota and Mental Health
+How’s Gut Microbiota and Mental Health Connected?

 Your gut is home to trillions of tiny living organisms.
 These include bacteria, viruses, fungi, and other microbes.
 Together, they're called your gut microbiota or gut flora.